ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Caused wall street coke orgies
 Complaints from environment activists about ocean pollution from yacht parties

+Sloth
+when activated after the six other deadly sins, leads to a strobe light

 Sin
 surprise feature activated when pride, greede, wrath, envy, lust, gluttony, and sloth occur simultaneously.